 where the time t = tj = 2πj/SignalLength belongs to the [0; 2π) interval and, as well as the signal f(t), is discrete.
 As usual, n = SignalLength/2 and SignalLength = 2r.
 Using the well-known Direct/Inverse Fast Fourier Transform, we switch between the signal and its spectrum, consisting of ak and bk coefficients.
 Then we nullify or reduce some of them, in particular those corresponding to the high frequencies, to decrease the «leap» of f(t) at 0, which causes the «seam» of the looped video.

 Filtering the spectrum of the time series of pixel values is a well-known approach to video processing and transformation, see e.g. [Fuchs2010].
 It is also used to amplify subtle motions, which are hard to perceive by the naked eye, see [Wu2012], [Wadhwa2013].

 Speaking of looping, we consider this approach to be «intermediate» in quality and simplicity between the classic «cut video in 2 halves and append the 1st one to the 2nd one with small crossfaded overlap» and more sophisticated methods like [Liao2013], [Liao2015], [Tralie2018].

 The advantage of this approach becomes its disadvantage from the other point of view.
 The classic method produces the video where the time interval with overlap may be distinguishable from the rest of the video, because visual perception tends to separate two «layers» being crossfaded.
-In constrast, the spectrum cut transformation affects the whole video, and makes it harder to recognize the moment when the period ends.
+In contrast, the spectrum cut transformation affects the whole video, and makes it harder to recognise the moment when the period ends.
 However, as you can see in the examples above, this transformation introduces blurring, echo of some moving objects, and loss of «high frequency» details, making the video more static in comparison to the original one.

 Run FVL binary without any options to get the most essential parts of what is given below.